The Spyderbat Investigation UI

 The blue dot represents the time a particular selected process ran and the width indicates the duration.

-That’s a whistle stop tour of Spyderbat investigations, we’ll go deeper into the investigate components in other videos and show how you can start or add to an existing investigation using dashboard and search capabilities.
+That’s a whistle-stop tour of Spyderbat investigations, we’ll go deeper into the investigation components in other videos and show how you can start or add to an existing investigation using dashboard and search capabilities.

 Thank you and Happy tracing!